 Through his own personal recovery, Ken has experienced not only the ravages of the disease of alcoholism; he has also experienced the effect of an untreated co-occurring disorder.
 For this reason he is committed to provide proven medical, psychological and spiritual resources to all who suffer from addiction.
 He enjoys the outdoors and is often on his motorcycle riding through the northern Arizona mountains.

-Dr. Rob Ashby, M.D., Medical Consultant: Pain Medicine and Addictionologist
+Dr. Rob Ashby, M.D., Medical Director: Pain Medicine and Addictionologist

 In addition to allopathic medicine, Dr. Ashby has training in alternative medicine from the Southwest Institute of Healing Arts.
 Dr. Ashby is available for consultation with our clients for physical medicine, pain medicine and addiction medicine.